Microbiology 020 - General Microbiology » Winter 2022 » Final Lecture Exam

 Choose the statement that best describes the probe used in the hybridization method of microbe identification.

-A. Unlabeledcomplementary DNA
+A. Labeledcomplementary DNA

-B. Labeledcomplementary DNA
+B. Labeledcomplementary RNA

 C. Labeled identicalDNA